 Indoor watering is estimated as the average water demand for December, January, and February.
-Comparing the average summer (June, July, and August) and winter demands for the single-family residential sector in 2014, approximately 66 percent of the average summer demand was used outdoors, with the remaining 34 percent used indoors.
-Comparing the average summer and winter demands for the multi-family residential sector in 2014, approximately 42 percent of the average summer demand was used outdoors and 58 percent was used indoors.
-Comparing the average summer and winter demands for the average summer demands for the single-family residential sector in 2015, approximately 59 percent of the average summer demand was used outdoors, with the remaining 41 percent used indoors.
-For the multi-family residential sector in 2015, approximately 28 percent of the average summer demand was used outdoors and 72 percent was used indoors.
+Comparing the average summer (June, July, and August) and winter demands for the single-family residential sector in 2016, approximately 62 percent of the average summer demand was used outdoors, with the remaining 38 percent used indoors.
+Comparing the average summer and winter demands for the multi-family residential sector in 2016, approximately 46 percent of the average summer demand was used outdoors and 54 percent was used indoors.